 According to Dr. Robert Bullard, a scholar and prominent environmental justice activist, in an interview for EarthFirst!
 Journal, “Race is still the potent factor for predicting where Locally Unwanted Land Uses (LULUs) go.
 A lot of people say its class, but race and class are intertwined.
 Because the society is so racist and because racism touches every institution – employment, housing, education, facility siting, land use decisions – you really can’t extract race out of decisions that are being made by persons who are in power when the power arrangements are unequal.”

-The environmental justice (EJ) movement seeks to change that by giving disenfranchised communities – often communities of color – a voice and empowering them to organize and get involved in decision making processes.
+The environmental justice movement seeks to give disenfranchised communities – often communities of color – a voice and empower them to organize and get involved in decision making processes.
 As defined by Dr. Bullard, “The environmental justice movement has basically redefined what environmentalism is all about.
 It basically says that the environment is everything: where we live, work, play, go to school, as well as the physical and natural world.
 And so we can’t separate the physical environment from the cultural environment.
 We have to talk about making sure that justice is integrated throughout all of the stuff that we do.”

 Environmental racism and environmental injustice are not unique concepts to the United States either.
-2012 Goldman Prize winner Desmond D’Sa drew connections between his own work to protect and empower marginalized communities in Durban, South Africa to the plight of the Bay Area’s Richmond communities, who live within a ring of five oil refineries, three chemical plants, eight Superfund sites, dozens of other toxic waste sites, highways, two rail yards, ports and marine terminals.
+2012 Goldman Prize winner Desmond D’Sa drew connections between his own work to protect and empower marginalized communities in Durban, South Africa, to the plight of communities in Richmond, California, who live within a ring of five oil refineries, three chemical plants, eight Superfund sites, dozens of other toxic waste sites, highways, two rail yards, ports and marine terminals.

 “Having spent the majority of my life in an area smothered by pollution, I often wondered what it’s like living on the other side.
 Although I was not born into the life that allows for such living, I have come to terms with the life that I’m given and try to make it a living space where others hope to live in someday.